anywhichway/joex/README.md

 #### Methods

-*.avg(all)* - Returns the avg value of numeric values or items coerceable into numerics (e.g. Date, Time) in the array.
+*.getAvg(all)* - Returns the avg value of numeric values or items coerceable into numerics (e.g. Date, Time) in the array.
 Non-numeric values are ignored unless *all* is set.
 If *all* is *true*, then non-numeric values increment the count by which the average is computed.
 If *all* is a function and returns a numeric when called with a value, the numeric is added to the values to be averaged.
 If it returns a non-numeric, the value is ignored and the count is not incremented.

 *.getMax()* - Returns the max value in the array.